Trump To Military: World Called You ‘Fools’ Behind Your Back — He’s Had Long Obsession With Being Laughed At

 “The Mullahs are laughing at what they think is a very stupid president, @BarackObama,” he wrote on Twitter the previous year.

-More recently, just one week ago, Trump wrote on Twitter that “Russia & the world is laughing at the stupidity they are witnessing,” referring to the Russia collusion investigation led by Special Counsel Robert Mueller.
+More recently, just one week ago, Trump wrote on Twitter that “Russia & the world is laughing at the stupidity they are witnessing,” referring to the Russia collusion investigation led by special counsel Robert Mueller.

-In fact, just a week after Trump’s inauguration in 2016, The Washington Post ran an analysis that found more than 100 instances in which Trump has claimed that other countries or “the world” was laughing at the U.S. — with China being in Trump’s view the most frequent laugher, with 35 mentions of the Chinese “laughing at” Americans.
+In fact, just a week after Trump’s inauguration in 2016, the Washington Post ran an analysis that found more than 100 instances in which Trump has claimed that other countries or “the world” were laughing at the U.S. — with China being in Trump’s view the most frequent laugher, with 35 mentions of the Chinese “laughing at” Americans.

 The video below compiles a sampling of Trump’s claims that the United States is being “laughed at.”

-But while Trump’s fixation on being laughed at may appear to be nothing more than recurring rhetorical device, it may indicate a deeper problem with Trump’s own personality, according to an analysis by Sara Robinson of Rewire News.
+But while Trump’s fixation on being laughed at may appear to be nothing more than a recurring rhetorical device, it may indicate a deeper problem with Trump’s own personality, according to an analysis by Sara Robinson of Rewire News.

 “The burgeoning literature on Trump’s hypersensitivity to the laughter of others hasn’t yet touched on the most important fact of all.
 It isn’t just pathetic.
 It’s dangerous,” Robinson wrote.
 “When we hear Trump say, ‘They’re laughing at us,’ it’s almost certainly because he’s about to put forth a policy explicitly designed to assert dominance or act out rage, abusing the vast powers of his office to brutally stuff some inferior group or nation back into its perceived place because they have dared to challenge him.
 Trump’s fear of being laughed at is the clearest possible sign that we have installed an abuser-in-chief in the White House.”